ChicoState/Demo-InternetOfThings/README.md

 To see a similar example of the example here but with a Relay insdead, [click here](http://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/)<br />

-If you need a better explaination of LED Automation, [this link](https://www.youtube.com/watch?v=1Eo9NSiS3Y8) will send you the most thorough example I found on Youtube.<br />
+If you would like a thorough explaination of a example similar to LED Automation, [click here](https://www.youtube.com/watch?v=1Eo9NSiS3Y8) <br />

 To get an Idea in how Flask works, [click here](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask/)